Meet Dr. Shepard

 Dr. Shepard is a board certified Chiropractic Physician and is full-body certified in Active Release Technique (ART).
 He attended Palmer College of Chiropractic where he received his Doctor of Chiropractic degree, and was a nominee for the Clinical Excellence Award.
 In addition to his undergraduate and graduate degrees, Dr. Shepard has earned numerous rehabilitative and sports injury related certifications.
 Dr. Shepard treats his patients with a full body approach by incorporating joint manipulation, A.R.T., and functional rehabilitation to diagnose and treat the underlying cause of an injury.
 He provides the highest standard care to every patient, as well as he takes the time to educate and include his patients as partners in their therapy.
 Dr. Shepard offers more than just typical treatments expected from other chiropractors in Bloomington IL.
 Dr. Shepard uses a number of manual therapies and exercises to effectively relieve soft tissue issues that result in pain patterns without the need to perform manipulation as expected of a chiropractor in Bloomington IL.

 Certifications and Licenses

 - Doctor of Chiropractic; 2011

-- ART® (Active Release Techniques®) Certification in Upper Extremity, Lower Extremity, and Spine
+- ART® (Active Release Techniques®) Certification in Upper Extremity, Lower Extremity, Spine, and Long Tract Nerve

 - Vojta Therapy